mooreds/docs-1/docs/get-started/terms.md

 ## Applications

-An application is the representation of a particular project; a container functionality you want to build.
+An application is the representation of a particular project; a container for functionality you want to build.
 Applications contain operations, data connections, keys to access data connections, and configurations for authentication and deployment.

 ## Data connections